 We welcome new members - the subscription is low (Adults £5.00, under 18's free) and the Association has built up a reputation as one of the more active societies within the town.

-You don’t need to be a member to join us on our monthly Parish Walks which are meant for the general public, but we do ask you to join to take part in the longer and more wide ranging Social Walks.
+You don’t need to be a member to join us on our monthly Country Walks which are meant for the general public, but we do ask you to join to take part in the longer and more wide ranging Social Walks.
 You need to be a member to join the Workparties for insurance reasons.

 We meet as a whole group once a quarter to review our key activities and plan new initiatives.